Dear HPU Friend:

 HPU students are benefiting from a completely revamped core curriculum that allows more educational choices and schedule flexibility.
 With the creation of new schools, majors, and courses, students have a remarkable array of learning opportunities to prepare them for productive careers.
 The new schools include: School of Art and Design, Nido R. Qubein School of Communication, Congdon School of Health Sciences, and Fred Wilson School of Pharmacy.

-New majors include: Sales, Entrepreneurship, Marketing, and Documentary Media.
+New majors include: Neuroscience, Sales, Entrepreneurship, Marketing, and Documentary Media.

 Armed with over $220 million in gifts and pledges since 2005, including gifts of $10 million and more, the university built new facilities to accommodate residential students (92% of students live on campus), new athletic buildings and fields to support 16 NCAA Division 1 sports (including the recently added women’s and men’s lacrosse), and purchased 70 acres of land and facilities at the Wesleyan Center and Oak Hollow Mall.
 Our future is bright indeed.
 We are blessed — and we are deeply grateful.